Gluing of Fourier-Mukai partners in a triangular spectrum and birational geometry: Fourier-Mukai loci and birational equivalence

 (cf. Remark \ref{Uehara K-equiv}).
 Note if $X$ is of $K$-equivalent type, then $X$ is tt-irreducible by Lemma \ref{ttirr} noting shifts are universal stabilizers. \end{remark}

-Now, let us see some examples on what types of varieties are or are not tt-separated (resp. tt-irreducible), which we will see more in detail later.
-In particular, it is interesting that all possibilities arise naturally. \begin{example} Let $X$ be a smooth projective variety. \ \begin{enumerate} \item If $X$ has the ample (anti-)canonical bundle, then it is tt-separated and tt-irreducible by Corollary \ref{fm ample}. \item If $X$ is an abelian variety, then it is not tt-irreducible in general by Lemma \ref{abel FM disjoint}.
+Let us examine specific examples to better understand which varieties are or are not tt-separated (resp. tt-irreducible).
+We will explore these in greater detail later.
+Notably, it's intriguing that all potential combinations occur quite naturally. \begin{example} Let $X$ be a smooth projective variety. \ \begin{enumerate} \item If $X$ has the ample (anti-)canonical bundle, then it is tt-separated and tt-irreducible by Corollary \ref{fm ample}. \item If $X$ is an abelian variety, then it is not tt-irreducible by Lemma \ref{abelian not tt-irreducible}.
 If $X$ is moreover simple, then it is tt-separated by Lemma \ref{simple}.
-The author expects a general abelian variety to be tt-separated (Conjecture \ref{abelian conjecture}). \item If $X$ is a toric variety, then it is tt-irreducible by Lemma \ref{toric} but in general not tt-separated by Remark \ref{toricrem}. \item If $X$ is a $K3$ surface, then it is in general neither tt-separated nor tt-irreducible by Example \ref{K3} and Lemma \ref{K3 disjoint}. \end{enumerate} \end{example}
+The author expects a general abelian variety to be tt-separated (Conjecture \ref{abelian conjecture}). \item If $X$ is a toric variety, then it is tt-irreducible by Lemma \ref{toric} but in general not tt-separated by Remark \ref{toricrem}. \item If $X$ is a $K3$ surface, then it is in general neither tt-separated nor tt-irreducible by Example \ref{K3} and Lemma \ref{K3 disjoint}. \qedhere \end{enumerate} \end{example}